I-am-Erk/CDDA-Tilesets/doc/installation_windows.md

 ## Python and components

-When script found the Python it will print its version and check for the pyvips module and libvips library.
+The script will first check if Python is installed on your system.
+It will print the Python version and verify that the pyvips module and the libvips library are available.

-- In case of absent pyvips script will install it automatically.
-This step usually produce no errors, just informational messages.
+- If pyvips is missing, the script will try to install it automatically.
+This step should not cause any errors, only informational messages.
-- Next step is to check is there any libvips binaries available in the system.
-If they are not script will try to download 8.15 version and unzip it using VBS into users home folder.
-Then script call `set_vips_path.cmd` with this path.
+- Next, the script will check if there are any libvips binaries in the system.
+If not, the script will attempt to download the 8.15 version and unzip it using VBS into the user’s home folder.
+Then, the script will call set_vips_path.cmd with this path.

-If script add libvips succesfully it stops and ask user to relaunch it again.
+If the script successfully adds libvips, it will stop and ask the user to run it again.

 > [!WARNING]
 > If script failed to install libvips you should do it manually.